 In supporting clients in creating a more fulfilling life that works for them, I believe in using an integrative approach, as some therapy models feel like a better fit for clients than others.
 Using approaches such as acceptance and commitment therapy, cognitive-behavior therapy, and solution-focused therapy, I help clients become more comfortable with their emotions rather than pushing down or avoiding feelings, increasing skills to notice and change unhelpful thinking patterns, and identifying client strengths and helping people access solutions that work for them.
 I support clients in noticing their inner dialogue, which is frequently critical and harsh, and in learning skills, such as self-compassion and mindfulness, to respond to themselves with kindness when they are struggling.

-I’ve also completed training in helping others to improve their executive function skills.
+I also use the Smart but Scattered approach to help people improve their executive skills.
 If you struggle with daily tasks such as staying organized, time management, procrastination, and remembering important information, I can help you to understand what your strengths and weaknesses are and to develop strategies to be more successful in your work, relationships, and personal goals.
-If you are a parent, learning about executive functioning can be especially helping in providing greater insight into why your children are having difficulties in school and at home.
+If you are a parent, learning about executive skills can be especially helping in providing greater insight into why your children are having difficulties in school and at home.

 Many times when couples come to therapy, they have been experiencing relationship concerns for quite a while and people may often feel frustrated or impatient with their partner and the situation.
 However, if a relational problem has been occurring for months or years, therapy is not a “quick fix” or a “bandaid.”
 People may come to therapy hoping the therapist will fix their partner, but instead discover that they also need to make changes.
 Learning what it means to take care of your relationship, creating different patterns of relating to one another, and forming a deeper understanding of your partner requires time and patience with each other.